msayson/msayson.github.io/_posts/2026-05-15-polymorphic-json-deserialization-java-sealed-interfaces-jackson.markdown

 When combined with Jackson `@JsonTypeInfo` and `@JsonSubTypes` annotations which wire the JSON discriminator field (here, `requestType`) to the appropriate implementation, this enables a polymorphic contract with automatic, compile-time-checked JSON routing to strongly typed implementations.

 ### Step 2: Define concrete implementations as classes or records

+In the following implementations of DeletionRequest, we set `@JsonIgnoreProperties(ignoreUnknown = true)` to ignore unmentioned attributes when deserializing JSON strings matching known request types.

+This allows us to:
+* Maintain strong typing for attributes relevant to this service while being agnostic of other upstream attributes our service doesn't use
+* Avoid listing irrelevant or redundant attributes including requestType in request-type-specific data models
+* Add/remove/update attributes unrelated to this service in upstream data providers without causing downstream runtime failures

+You can drop `@JsonIgnoreProperties` if you prefer to enforce the complete possible schema of input JSON strings, which will throw a runtime exception when receiving any new attribute you haven't defined.

 ```java
 import com.fasterxml.jackson.annotation.JsonIgnoreProperties;